 9. IT sector

-Since most of their clients and customers are Japanese.
-Therefore, it is only sensible that they have someone in system admin, Data management, developer, Programmer, System analyst, etc., who knows the Japanese language and understand the work ethic.
+Thus, it is sensible to have someone in system admin, Data management, developer, Programmer, System Analyst, etc., who knows the Japanese language and understands the work ethic.

 10. Work in Japan

 Many companies in Japan that are willing to employ someone can speak Japanese and English fluently, not to mention the additional skills prerequisite for the job.

 You will be not only able to communicate with your Japanese business associates or clients, but also be able to represent better your organization in your business travels there.

 Without any doubt, there is a tremendous scope when it comes to career and job opportunities in Japanese, and from all indications, it is going to grow further in the future.

 The career options mentioned are not by any means exhaustive, but they represent ideas of what you can benefit from your Japanese proficiency in India.